UN Human Rights Council – 38th regular session

 Since 2015, Tanzania has taken a series of steps to restrict civic space and its citizens’ fundamental rights.

 Media outlets have been shut down or suspended.
 Human rights defenders (HRDs) have been harassed, threatened, and stigmatised.

-NGOs, including those working on LGBTI issues, have been arbitrarily suspended or de-registered.
+NGOs, including those working on minority issues, have been arbitrarily suspended or de-registered.
 Members of the opposition, including MPs, have been assaulted and killed.
 The fate or whereabouts of journalist Azory Gwanda, who disappeared in November 2017, remain unknown.